sourcey/libsourcey/docs/api/symple.md

 Form(json::Value & root)
 ```

+Defined in src/symple/include/icy/symple/form.h:187

 Constructs a form bound to the given JSON node.
-Sets the `type` field to "form".
+Sets the `[type](#type-21)` field to "form".
 #### Parameters
 * `root` JSON node to bind to.